 The middle of the night.
-My cock, stiff, like a monster, urgent, alert, upright, waking me up.
+My cock, stiff, like a monster, urgent, alert, upright, waking me.
 I try to sleep.
 Thick.
 Sticking.
 Slippery.
 I toss.
 I turn.
 Throw off my sheet.
 Is it that time of year again?
-The air is hot and cold, chilled with melting and freezing, sticky, rich with rot and decay—sap, mud gumming the slender channels ice in the water.
+The air is hot and cold, chilled with melting and freezing, sticky, rich with rot and decay—sap, mud gumming the slender channels sluiced ice.

 My door opens.